OfirTheOne/ogn-snackbar/README.md

         ngOnInit() { }

-        /** here we calling the snackbar to be position on top, with 'Ok' as an action next to the text,
+        /** here we calling the snackbar to be position on top, with 'Ok' as
-         *  (with handle param as a callback), for 4 sec and entering/exiting with slide effect.
+         *  an action next to the text (with handle param as a callback),
+         *  for 4 sec and entering/exiting with slide effect.
          */
         showSnackbar() {
             this.snackbarService.showSnackbar('Hello for snackbar view !', {